albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 It is easy to remove locked waypoints within the GNS or GTN to enable the flight plan to be activated.
 Refer to the documentation of the Garmin unit.

-_Little Navmap_ allows to change the Garmin export to replace all waypoints with user defined waypoints to avoid locking.
+_Little Navmap_ allows to change the Garmin export to replace all waypoints with user-defined waypoints to avoid locking.
 While this is a sufficient approach to avoid the locked waypoints it comes with a few limitations:

-* Departure and destination airport are not saved as user defined waypoints.
+* Departure and destination airport are not saved as user-defined waypoints.
 These have to exist in the Garmin navigation database.
 * Navaid information like frequencies cannot be displayed since the waypoint cannot be related to the radio navaid.
 * Procedures like SID and STAR cannot be saved with the flight plan and have to be selected manually.
 * The GTN \(not the GNS\) changes all names to a generic `USERWPT...` scheme.

-The export of user defined waypoints can be enabled in the options dialog on tab `Flight Plan`.
+The export of user-defined waypoints can be enabled in the options dialog on tab `Flight Plan`.

 [^1]: The FPR format does allow saving of airways and procedures but this will be implemented in a future release of _Little Navmap_.
-[^2]: User defined waypoints will be renamed when loading into the GTN.
+[^2]: User-defined waypoints will be renamed when loading into the GTN.